 Important to say is that almost all mountain tourism was concentrated in Chamonix, at the foot of the highest mountain in the Alps, the Mont Blanc (an important reason for the early succes of Chamonix).
 This early succes meant that Chamonix was able to build up a huge lead in their development as the capital city of mountaineering.
 Other important places as Zermatt or Grindelwald in Switzerland couldn’t catch up with Chamonix untill the 1850s and 1860s.

 The growing number of tourists meant that more local people could earn an extra wage as some sort of mountain guide (they weren’t really mountain guides as we know them today).
 The more challenging tours they made were these towards (or on) the glaciers, for example the Mer de Glace.
-The most chalenging excursion that was made in this period was the ascent of Mont Blanc, first summited in 1786 by Pacard and Balmat, two local people from Chamonix, hired by the famous Horace Bénédict de Saussure from Geneva.
+The most chalenging excursion that was made in this period was the ascent of Mont Blanc, first summited in 1786 by Paccard and Balmat (Balmat was hired by the famous Horace Bénédict de Saussure from Geneva), two local people from Chamonix.
 The year after De Saussure himself ascended Mont Blanc.
 This meant another boost for the succes of Chamonix.
 This succes would eventually lead to the formation of the first organisation for mountain guides: La compagnie des guides de Chamonix, in 1821.

 Part II: The first step towards a more professional approach… (1821-ca. 1850)